 How to Grow A Fu Manchu

-However, this takes time to achieve a Fu Manchu as the hair only grows at a rate of about one-half inch per month.
+However, it takes time to achieve a Fu Manchu as the hair only grows at a rate of about one-half inch per month.
 During the growth period, it is important to groom the mustache at least twice a week to ensure that only the hair on the ends is allowed to grow.
 The rest of the face should be shaved at least every other day.

 Use of a trimmer is recommended to shape the mustache and keep the rest of it from growing long and bushy.
 The Fu Manchu is a thinner mustache type and should be groomed so that it looks right.
 It is important to keep the beard hair shaved off so that the mustache ends hang straight down naturally without being connected to the rest of the face.